 Make sure your website design helps you achieve your ultimate goal.

-Does it make sense for a first-time visitor?
+Modern website visitors often completely ignore a website’s main navigation.
+Instead, they rely on page links and cues as they read or watch what is on your page.
 Do you really need to jam your entire website into your main navigation?
+Instead, guide your website visitor down a path of options.
+Put only the most important pages in your main navigation.
 Remember: The average visitor makes less than 2 page visits before abandoning your website.
-Consider offering fewer choices in your main navigation.
+Offer fewer choices in your main navigation.

 Review the 7 basic components of WordPress for your website